Smooth Functors vs. Differential Forms: Review: Smooth Functors and 1-Forms

-\item The map $F$ is independent of the thin homotopy class of $\gamma$ and factors through a smooth map $F: P^1X \to G$.
+\item One can show that the map $F$ is independent of the thin homotopy class of $\gamma$ (Proposition 4.3 in \cite{schreiber3}), and that it factors through a smooth map $F: P^1X \to G$ (Lemma 4.5 in \cite{schreiber3}).
 It respects the composition of paths so that we have defined a smooth functor $\fu(A):=F$. \end{enumerate}